-To help you know your position before you begin the Productive Mental Health Ward, and then actually see the progress you are making and maintaining, this module has its own 10 point checklist.
-These are based on the characteristics of a Productive Mental Health Ward in the area of the module.
-You will have carried out a complete assessment during your start up as part of the web-based Productive Mental Health Ward healthcheck.
+To help you know what your position is before you begin the Productive Ward and then actually see the progress you are making and maintaining, this module has its own 10 point check list.
+These are based on the characteristics of a Productive Ward in the area of the module.
+You will have carried out a complete assessment during your start up; as part of the Web based Productive Ward Healthcheck - see NHS Institute website for details.